fpvandoorn/Dagstuhl-tables/README.md

 ## Questions
 * For every `n` and `k` is there an optimal `(n,k)`-solution in which, during every meal, at most one table is not completely occupied?
 * If `n ≡ k mod k(k-1)` is there always a perfect `(n,k)`-solution?
+Is it true if we assume `k` is a prime power or a prime number?
 There is no reason to believe this, but it is true for all values where the answer is known.
   * It is true for `k = 3`.
 For `k = 4` it's true when `n ≤ 28`.

 ### Conjectures